sankalpatimilsina12/ndn-with-kubernetes/README.md

 2. /ndn/k8s/compute: This is an interest for compute request.
 The interest will first be parsed on the gateway node to understand the computing requirements.
 The gateway node will then run a kubernetes job with the specified requirements.
-The client can then poll the gateway node for the result of the computation.
+The client can then poll the gateway node for results of the computation.

 # Sequence Diagram
 ![Sequence Diagram](sequence.png)